Magic sauce, packed with vegetables

 - 1 garlic clove, chopped

-- 400g chopped tomatoes or passata (using better quality really makes a difference to the flavour here.
-My favourite is Mutti)
+- 400 g chopped tomatoes or passata (using better quality really makes a difference to the flavour here)

 - Pinch of brown sugar

-- 200ml low salt vegetable stock (always check the ingredients – Kallo is dairy, soy and gluten free)
+- 200 ml low salt vegetable stock (always check the ingredients for allergens)

-Firstly prepare your veg as outlined above.
+- Firstly prepare your veg as outlined above.
 You want to chop into relatively small pieces so it cooks quickly, but don’t worry about dicing too finely as you will be taking a blender to the whole thing at the end!
-If your blender is not very powerful then you will want to chop into smaller pieces.

-Once cooked, blend until smooth using either a stick bender or food processor.
+- Once cooked, blend until smooth using either a stick blender or food processor.

-This will keep for around 5 days in an airtight container in the fridge.
-It also freezes very well – I freeze into portions using a silicon mini muffin tray!
+- This will keep for around 5 days in an airtight container in the fridge.
+It also freezes very well – I freeze into portions using a silicone mini muffin tray!

 If you’re looking for more egg, dairy and soy free family dinner ideas, you might like to try: